Nevada Adoption Requirements

 To adopt from foster care, you can be single, married, divorced, widowed, or part of a same-sex couple.

-If you still aren’t sure you meet Nevada’s requirements for adoption, or if you’d like to start the process, call 1-800-ADOPTION at any time.
+If you still meet American Adoptions requirements for adoption in Nevada, and you'd like to start the process today, please call 1-800-ADOPTION or contact us online anytime.